-8. Public Entities
+8. PUBLIC ENTITIES

-Name of Public Entity Mandate Outcomes Current Annual Budget (R thousand) Unemployment Insurance Fund (UIF) The Unemployment Insurance Fund contributes to the alleviation of poverty in South Africa by providing short-term unemployment insurance to all workers who qualify for unemployment related benefits.
-The Fund is financed by a dedicated tax on the wage bill More decent jobs created and sustained, with youth, women and persons with disabilities prioritised Expanded access to PSET opportunities R1 Comprehensive social security system Compensation Fund (CF) The Compensation Fund's main objective is to provide compensation for disability, illness and death resulting from occupational injuries and diseases More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R18 586

-Name of Public Mandate Outcomes Current Annual Entity Budget (R thousand) Comprehensive social security system Productivity South Africa (Productivity SA) Productivity SA is mandated by government, organised labour and organised business to improve the productive capacity of the economy and thus contribute to South Africa's socioeconomic development and competitiveness More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R62 921 Commission for Conciliation, Mediation and Arbitration The Commission for Conciliation, Mediation and Arbitration (CCMA) was established in terms of the Labour Relations Act, 1995 as amended.
+NAME OF PUBLIC ENTITY MANDATE OUTCOMES CURRENT ANNUAL BUDGET (R THOUSAND) Unemployment Insurance Fund (UIF) The Unemployment Insurance Fund contributes to the alleviation of poverty in South Africa by providing short-term unemployment insurance to all workers who qualify for unemployment related benefits.
+The Fund is financed by a dedicated tax on the wage bill More decent jobs created and sustained, with youth, women and persons with disabilities prioritised Expanded access to PSET opportunities Comprehensive social security system R1 Compensation Fund (CF) The Compensation Fund's main objective is to provide compensation for disability, illness and death resulting from occupational injuries and diseases More decent jobs created and sustained, with youth, women and persons with disabilities prioritised Comprehensive social security system R18 586 Productivity South Africa (Productivity SA) Productivity SA is mandated by government, organised labour and organised business to improve the productive capacity of the economy and thus contribute to South Africa's socio- economic development and competitiveness More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R62 921 Commission for Conciliation, Mediation and Arbitration The Commission for Conciliation, Mediation and Arbitration (CCMA) was established in terms of the Labour Relations Act, 1995 as amended.
 It is mandated to promote social justice and fairness in the workplace by delivering ethical, qualitative, innovative and cost effective dispute management and resolution services, institution building services, education, training and development, and efficient administration More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R1 051 163 National Economic Development and Labour Council (NEDLAC) The National Economic Development and Labour Council was established in terms of the National Economic Development and Labour Council Act, 1994.
-The Act requires organised labour, organised business, community based organisations and government, as a collective, to promote the goals of economic growth; participate in economic decision making and social equity; seek to reach consensus and conclude agreements on matters pertaining to social and economic policy; consider all proposed labour legislation relating to labour market policy and all significant changes to social and economic policy before these are introduced in Parliament; and encourage and promote the formulation of coordinated policy on social and economic matters.
-The Presidential Climate Commission (PCC) is temporarily housed at the NEDLAC to continue its wok in relation to the changes More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R59 110 - NEDLAC R21 500 - PCC
+The Act requires organised labour, organised business, community based organisations and government, as a collective, to promote the goals of economic growth, participate in economic decision making and social equity, seek to reach consensus and conclude agreements on matters pertaining to social and economic policy, consider all proposed labour legislation relating to labour market policy and all significant changes to social and economic policy before these are introduced in Parliament and encourage and promote the formulation of coordinated policy on social and economic matters The Presidential Climate Commission (PCC) is temporarily housed at the NEDLAC to continue its work in relation to the changes in climate More decent jobs created and sustained, with youth, women and persons with disabilities prioritised R59 110 - NEDLAC R21 500 - PCC